hungple/GLVN-database/teacher-README.md

 # How to send report cards
-This document is for teacher who teaches any GL and/or VN class.
+This document is for teachers who teach any GL and/or VN class.

 ### I. Accessing GLVN spreadsheets